ScriptBlock/pipecli/README.md

  - secret: this is the client-id secret from your dsp instance, which notably will be different if you are backing up and restore to/from different DSP instances.
 The easiest way to get the client secret is to SSH into a DSP server and execute `sudo kubectl get -n dsp secret auth-provider-api-credentials -o go-template='{{ .data.password | base64decode }}'`.
 You can use this client-id verbatim in the --secret parameter.

  - confirm:  user must specify this parameter to overwrite existing pipelines as part of restore.

+## Examples

+### Simple backup of all pipelines

+`./pipecli.py --server <dspserverIP> --secret <clientsecret> --backup --filename dsp-backup-01-01-2020.json`

+### Backup of all pipelines whos name contains the word Cisco

+`./pipecli.py --server <dspserverIP> --secret <clientsecret> --backup --namematch Ciscoi --filename dsp-cisco-backup-01-01-2020.json`

+### List all pipelines in a backup file
+`./pipecli.py --filename dsp-backup.json --list`

+### List all pipelines that start with the letter A in a backup file
+`./pipecli.py --filename dsp-backup.json --list --namematch "^A"`

+### Restore all pipelines from a backup file to a DSP instance
+`./pipecli.py --server <dspserverIP> --secret <clientsecret> --restore --filename dsp-backup-01-01-2020.json`

+### Restore all pipelines that end with the word Test from a backup file to a DSP instance
+`./pipecli.py --server <dspserverIP> --secret <clientsecret> --restore --filename dsp-backup-01-01-2020.json --namematch "Test$"`